 She smiled maliciously as she took out four blades from her pocket, made from Mingchen Tie, each one gleaming in the moonlight.

 All of us mimicked her smile in unison and then spent the whole night planning and brainstorming various ideas.
-Look, it's not like we believed we were capable of succeeding, but it was fun to try.
+We didn't actually think we'd succeed, but the sheer spite of trying was the best medicine we had.
 And who knows?
 Maybe we'd get lucky.

 Get ready folks, because here are the string of murder attempts we've... well, attempted.